 The First Folio sold well enough that it was followed nine years later by the 1632 Second Folio, full of small corrections, then by the 1663 Third Folio and the 1685 Fourth Folio.
 The latter two added many new plays, most of which are not today considered to be by Shakespeare.
 Quarto editions of the plays continued to be produced as well.
 Those published in the late 1600s, after the restoration of the English monarchy, include drastic changes and "improvements" reflecting the preferences of that time.

 Shakespeare's plays, as printed in the First Folio and the early quartos, presented a challenge to later editors, in part because of the great variations between some quartos and the First Folio.

 In 1709, Nicholas Rowe, the first editor of Shakespeare's plays in the modern sense, added act and scene divisions to every play, introduced exits and entrances based on the sense of the text, and included lists of the characters, or dramatis personae.
-Following Rowe, a long line of major editors reapproached the plays in turn, each producing editions that reflected the scholarship and thinking of their time.
+Following Rowe, a long line of major editors produced editions of the plays that reflected the scholarship and thinking of their time.